foxyproxy/browser-extension/README.md

 FoxyProxy is being updated for manifest V3.
 The current source is **beta** for **beta-testing only**.
 - Chrome minimum version 108
-- Firefox minimum version 74
+- Firefox minimum version 91.1
+  *Although the code is compatible with Firefox version 74.0+, AMO has requested min v91.1 as per [Securing the proxy API for Firefox add-ons](https://blog.mozilla.org/security/2021/10/25/securing-the-proxy-api-for-firefox-add-ons/)*

 Please post all feature requests to the [issues](https://github.com/foxyproxy/browser-extension/issues).